The bond that broke the internet

 For 4-week bonds, back in January, the government was paying a yield (interest payment) of about .05%.
 That means, if you invested $100 in a four week bond in January, at an annualized rate you would get $100.05 back.
 A nickel for your troubles.

 Today, though, it's a different story.
-Right now the 4-week bond is paying close to 4%.
+Right now the four-week bond is paying close to 4%.
 Nearly 80 times the payout for investors.

 Across the board, government bonds are giving investors the best payouts seen in years: 4%, 5%, 6%.
 This is far better than the return you'll get on the stock market right now (the S&P 500 is down nearly 20% so far this year), though still not enough to keep up with inflation.